 - No serial output: wrong COM / serial port or wrong baud rate.

-- Sketch compiles with warnings: some library warnings may be harmless if upload and runtime behavior are correct.
+- Sketch compiles with warnings: some architecture warnings may be harmless if upload and runtime behavior are correct.

 - No LED blink / no UID: re-check CS and IRQ first, then MOSI / MISO / SCLK.

-- Weak reading distance: tag is too far away, orientation is poor, or there is strong nearby interference.
+- Weak reading distance: tag is too far away, orientation is poor, tag antenna is small, or there is nearby metal / interference.

 Troubleshooting

-- Start with the provided LED / UID detection example before building a full application.
+- Start with the provided SPI LED / UID detection example before building a full application.

-- Keep the tag within close range during first tests.
+- Keep the tag close to the antenna during first tests.

-- Double-check MOSI / MISO are not swapped.
+- Double-check that MOSI and MISO are not swapped.

 - Confirm your ESP32 is in normal run mode and Serial Monitor is set to 115200 baud.